bri1545/AI-agent/replit.md

 - **Facilities**: 15 laboratories equipped with modern high-tech equipment

 ## Key Features
+1. **AI Chat Assistant** - Full conversational AI chat focused on Digitalurpaq topics (NEW!)
-1. **Animated Assistant Character** - Friendly mascot with idle animations and motivational speech bubbles
+2. **Animated Assistant Character** - Friendly mascot with idle animations and motivational speech bubbles
-2. **Multi-Language Support** - Full internationalization in English, Kazakh, and Russian
+3. **Multi-Language Support** - Full internationalization in English, Kazakh, and Russian
-3. **AI-Powered Interest Quiz** - Uses Gemini AI to generate personalized club recommendations
+4. **AI-Powered Interest Quiz** - Uses Gemini AI to generate personalized club recommendations
-4. **Club Discovery** - Browse and search clubs by category with detailed information
+5. **Club Discovery** - Browse and search clubs by category with detailed information
-5. **Registration System** - Register for clubs with scheduling and conflict detection
+6. **Registration System** - Register for clubs with scheduling and conflict detection
-6. **Interactive Schedule** - Calendar view with 30-minute advance reminders
+7. **Interactive Schedule** - Calendar view with 30-minute advance reminders
-7. **Google Maps Integration** - Virtual tours and directions to the facility
+8. **Google Maps Integration** - Virtual tours and directions to the facility (updated to new location)
-8. **Responsive Design** - Works on desktop, tablet, and mobile devices
+9. **Responsive Design** - Works on desktop, tablet, and mobile devices

 ## Three Main Directions